CXO Advisory

-Objective research and reviews to aid investing decisions
+Objective research to aid investing decisions

 Do Mutual Funds That Practice Behavioral Finance Principles Outperform?

-Posted in Animal Spirits, Mutual/Hedge Funds
+| | Posted in: Animal Spirits, Mutual/Hedge Funds

 Do mutual funds that implement the tenets of behavioral finance, in defiance of the Efficient Market Hypothesis, outperform?
 Can they find and exploit systematic behavioral mispricings?
 In their August 2006 paper entitled “Behavioral Finance: Are the Disciples Profiting from the Doctrine?”, Colby Wright, Prithviraj Banerjee and Vaneesha Boney assess whether expert investors have validated the principles of behavioral finance by examining the aggregate performance of a group of mutual funds that practice them.
 Using equal-weighted data for 16 mutual funds most visibly associated with behavioral finance (see table below), they find that: